openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [Abhishek: Enabling the Ctrl Alt Backspace combo in KDE 4+](http://blog.abhitux.com/2010/08/enabling-the-ctrl-alt-backspace-combo-in-kde-4/)

 "Today, while toying around with the system settings menu in KDE 4.5, I noticed an option to enable the good old Ctrl+Alt+Backspace combo.
-Itâ€™s been a while since Iâ€™ve used that combination thanks to the stability KDE offers these days and, it wasnâ€™t until I discovered it in the settings that I remembered using it a few years back.
+It’s been a while since I’ve used that combination thanks to the stability KDE offers these days and, it wasn’t until I discovered it in the settings that I remembered using it a few years back.
 The combo, which allowed killing the X server is now disabled by default in many major Linux distributions."

 ####  [Worldlabel.com/Nathan Willis: Getting started with gLabels: Labels & Cards GNU/Linux](http://blog.worldlabel.com/2010/getting-started-with-glabels-labels-cards-gnulinux.html)

 "In the world of label creation software for Linux, [gLabels](http://software.opensuse.org/search?p=1&baseproject=ALL&q=glabels) is the long-standing market leader.
-It offers a convenient graphical interface in which you can design labels with the same tools you are used to finding in image editing software, but it also supports business-friendly advanced features like â€œmail mergeâ€ and barcode generation.
+It offers a convenient graphical interface in which you can design labels with the same tools you are used to finding in image editing software, but it also supports business-friendly advanced features like “mail merge” and barcode generation.
 In addition to that, its focus on label creation offers some advantages in printing over general office or graphics alternatives, like simple control over printing partial sheets."